If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 What makes mashed ripe bananas one of the best egg substitutes?
 Leaf suggests using an additional leavening agent when adding mashed bananas to pastry.

-Before using applesauce as an egg replacement, ensure its flavor pairs well with the dish you plan to cook.
+Before using applesauce as an egg alternative, ensure its flavor pairs well with the dish you plan to cook.
 It is cheap and easy to find, so you can always have this in your kitchen.

 Is applesauce an effective egg replacement?
 Of course!
 Applesauce is suggested if the recipe includes the egg as a binder.
 Our Everyday Life also suggests using it for spiced bread.
 This is also sweet, fruity, and a bit tangy.